Navigating Complexities | The CARES Act and 3610 Guidance for the Intelligence Community

 Where do we stand in regard to PPP/Tax Credits vs. Class Deviation 3610?

 Questions and dilemmas abound.
 Amy & Pete advised clients in the intel space that they may be able to invoice regarding lost time.
 Many contractors wanted to apply both the PPP Loan and the Class Deviation 3610.
 Yet, the CARES Act did not fill the gap of March 13th-March 27th (as of May 28th) when many contractors were suddenly not able to work at their assigned location in support of Government programs.
 Unfortunately, you are unable to invoice under 3610 and take the PPP loan or tax credit.
 It’s one or the other.
-If you take the tax credit or PPP, you won’t get 3610.
+If you take the tax credit or PPP, you won’t get reimbursement under CARES Act 3610.
 But stay tuned, this could be modified as updated guidance related to the CARES Act is released in the coming weeks.
+This is a key point to note, as it’s in your best interest to only apply for the one that will give higher returns, whether it be the tax credit and PPP or the CARES Act section 3610.

-What key guidance has come out relating to 3610?
+What key guidance has come out relating to CARES Act 3610?

 Key guidance posted on May 18th includes an overarching implementation guidance and checklist (with instructions).
 The guidance references that contractors can be reimbursed at their bill rates, which include profit.
 However, companies have to certify costs without profit for reimbursement.
 When seeking reimbursement, contractors are effectively having to disclose profit to the government and primes.
 Those without cost-plus contracts may not have fully-FAR-31-compliant cost accounting systems (which best practice says you should).
 In the long run, this may change the landscape for the IC in billing and proposals going forward due to the fact that 3610 is only reimbursing costs for 2020.
 The worry is that in the next option year negotiations may be adversely affected, given that companies invoicing under 3610 have now informed customers/primes what their profit is on individual labor rates.

-What are the cost accounting implications of invoicing under 3610?
+What are the cost accounting implications of invoicing under CARES Act 3610?

 What are potential future contracting implications once things return to “normal”?